Andy Warhol: Literature

-Beginning in the 1950s, Warhol produced several unbound portfolios of his work.
+Beginning in the late 1950s, Warhol produced several unbound portfolios of his work.
 In 1957, his bound book 25 Cats Name Sam and One Blue Pussy was printed by Seymour Berlin.
-Berlin also printed some of Warhol's other self-published books, including Gold Book (1957) and Wild Raspberries (1959).
+Berlin also printed some of Warhol's other self-published books, including A Gold Book (1957) and Wild Raspberries (1959).
 Warhol's book A La Recherche du Shoe Perdu marked his "transition from commercial to gallery artist".
-(The title is a play on words by Warhol on the title of French author Marcel Proust's À la recherche du temps perdu.)
+The title is a play on words by Warhol on the title of French author Marcel Proust's À la recherche du temps perdu.
 In an effort to generate work, the majority of these books were printed to be given out to people to draw attention to his illustrations.